Stock fund: Sector fund

 A fund that invests in one area of industry is called a sector fund.
 Most sector funds have a minimum of 25% of their assets invested in its specialty.
 These funds offer high appreciation potential, but may also pose higher risks to the investor.
 Examples include gold funds (gold mining stock), technology funds, and utility funds.

 Income fund

 An equity income fund stresses current income over growth.
-The funds objective may be accomplished by investing in the stocks of companies with long histories of dividend payments, such as utility stocks, blue-chip stocks, and preferred stocks.
+The fund's objective may be accomplished by investing in the stocks of companies with long histories of dividend payments, such as utility stocks, blue-chip stocks, and preferred stocks.

 Option income funds invest in securities on which options may be written and earn premium income from writing options.
 They may also earn capital gains from trading options at a profit.
 These funds seek to increase total return by adding income generated by the options to appreciation on the securities held in the portfolio.